-3.0 hours lecture, 2.0 hours laboratory Recommended Preparation: CBIS 6A and MATH 110 or 110B or first year of high school algebra.
+Recommended Preparation: CBIS 6A and MATH 110 or 110B or first year of high school algebra.

-Grading: letter grade This course will cover the fundamentals of object-oriented programming using the java programming language.
+This course will cover the fundamentals of object-oriented programming using the java programming language.
 This course concentrates on the skills expected for modern information technology business programming.